utah-cs4470-sp25/class/assembly.md

 In either case, extra arguments go on the stack, in reverse order.

-Struct arguments are passed on the stack, so they do not require any registers at all.
-Struct return values, however, mean an extra integer passed as the first argument, in `rdi` (which contains a pointer to where that struct must be written).
+Struct and array arguments are passed on the stack, not in registers.

+Struct and array return values require an extra integer passed as the first argument, in `rdi` (which contains a pointer to where that struct must be written).

 To call a function, perform the following sequence of steps: